Edgardo Angara

-Edgardo Javier Angara ([aŋˈɡara], September 24, 1934 – May 13, 2018) was a Filipino lawyer and politician who served as the President of the Senate of the Philippines from 1993 to 1995.
+Edgardo Javier Angara ([aŋˈɡara], September 24, 1934 – May 13, 2018) was a Filipino lawyer and politician who served as Senate President from 1993 to 1995.
 Angara had the second longest tenure in the history of the Senate, serving four terms and a total of twenty-three years.
 As a legislator, Angara has championed numerous important laws and bills including the free high school law, the Senior Citizen discount law, and many more.

-In between his Senate stints, Angara also served as Secretary of Agriculture from 1999 to 2001 and also held other goverment positions briefly.
+In between his Senate stints, Angara also served as Secretary of Agriculture from 1999 to 2001 and also held other government positions briefly.

 Outside politics, Angara served as the President of the University of the Philippines and also established himself as one of the most important figures in the bar when he was elected president of the Philippine Bar Association, the nation's oldest voluntary bar society.
 In 1975, he also served as president of the Integrated Bar of the Philippines (IBP), the country's unified association of lawyers.

 His leadership was acknowledged even on a global scale.
 He was chosen to serve as the first president of the largest regional legal association in the world, the Association of Southeast Asian Countries (ASEAN) Law Association, when it was founded in 1980.

 On May 17, 2017, President Rodrigo Duterte appointed Angara as the special envoy of the Philippines to the European Union.